Grace Harriet Spofford: Peabody Conservatory and Curtis Institute

+Later career

-Spofford moved to New York City and held a variety of jobs, including running a radio and music counselling service in the Steinway Building, serving as executive secretary of Olga Samaroff’s Layman’s Music Courses, and managing the Curtis String Quartet and other acts.
+Spofford moved to New York City and held a variety of jobs, including running a radio and music counselling service in the Steinway Building, serving as executive secretary of Olga Samaroff’s Layman's Music Courses, and managing the Curtis String Quartet and other acts.
 She was a music lecturer at the Katharine Gibbs School from 1936 to 1959 and associate director of the New York College of Music from 1934 to 1938.
+She later received an honorary doctorate of music from the New York School of Music in 1952.

 Spofford's most notable job was as director of the music school of the Henry Street Settlement.
-In 1935 she replaced ousted founding director Hedi Katz.
+In 1935, she replaced ousted founding director Hedi Katz.
 The school provided access to music education for the underprivileged, including future music professionals as well as students moving on to non-musical careers.
 The teaching staff included leading musicians and teachers from Juilliard School and the Curtis Institute.
 A highlight of her tenure there was a two-act opera she commissioned from composer Aaron Copland for Henry Street students.
 The Second Hurricane premiered at the school in 1937.
 The libretto was by Edwin Denby and it was conducted by Lehman Engel and staged by Orson Welles.
+She was honored after 17 years as director of the Henry Street Settlement in a town hall event.

+Retirement and later life

 Spofford retired in 1954.
-In retirement she represented the United States and over 20 international conferences, including the conference which created the International Society for Music Education.
+In her retirement, she represented the United States and over 20 international conferences, including the conference which created the International Society for Music Education.
 She chaired the music committees of the International Council of Women (1954–1963) and the National Council of Women of the United States (1953–1964), and was a delegate to the UNESCO International Music Council.
+She would also serve on the Board of Counselors for Smith College.

-Grace Harriet Spofford died of a heart attack on June 5, 1974 in a New York City nursing home.
+She died of a heart attack on June 5, 1974, in a New York City nursing home.